-The 2022/23 financial year has been a very busy year with increased services and significant growth in passenger numbers resulting in a shortage of resources and deferring / delaying of maintenance and capital works.
-With recruitment underway and the planning of the coming years works, Officers will continue to strive to provide high levels of customer service at the BMRA, while ensuring the airport is compliant, safe and security is maintained throughout.
+The 2022/23 financial year was a very busy year with increased services and significant growth in passenger numbers resulting in a shortage of resources and deferring / delaying of maintenance and capital works.
+With recruitment underway for a new compliance officer and a dedicated Airport Admin Officer appointed, planning of the coming years activities is underway.
+Officers will continue to strive to provide high levels of customer service at the BMRA, while ensuring the airport is compliant, safe and security is maintained throughout.

-With a focus on business development and the anticipated growth in RPT and closed charter flights, additional infrastructure improvements will be required over the coming year to support operations while a business case and funding strategy is developed for the new terminal.
+With a focus on business development and the anticipated growth in RPT and closed charter flights, further infrastructure improvements will be required over the coming year to support operations while a business case and funding strategy is developed for the new terminal.
 The Airport team will focus on implementation of the new BMRA Master Plan, achieving operational efficiencies and business and commercial development initiatives that have been deferred to date.